Nicola & Aurélia

 +33 495 444 967

-The history of the GR20
+The GR20 Story

 Then, in 1965, Guy Degos, an engineer working for the departmental committee of agriculture, came up with a new project.
 He dreamt of an itinerary starting from Calvi and ending in Porto-Vecchio.